adamay909/logicTools/proofChecker/assets/markdown/README.md

 ### The proof system

 This proof checker is designed for working with the proof system Gentzen uses in his "Die Wiederspruchsfreiheit der reinen Zahlentheorie" (1936) that I use for teaching  my introductory formal logic course.
 A proof is stated as a series of sequents where each sequent must have exactly one formula as its succedent.
-It can be trivially converted to proofs in the style of Lemmon's *Beginning Logic* as well others influenced by him  like Allen and Hand, *Logic Primer* (no surprise here since Lemmon's system is, as he says, Gentzen's).
+It can be trivially converted to and from proofs in the style of Lemmon's *Beginning Logic* as well others influenced by him  like Allen and Hand's *Logic Primer* (no surprise here since Lemmon's system is, as he says, Gentzen's).
 E.g., the following proof:
 1. P ⊢ P
 2. Q ⊢ Q
 3. P,Q ⊢ P and Q